 But what can we find in the treasure of the Lord’s bounty more in keeping with the glory of this feast than that peace which was first announced by the angelic choir on the day of his birth?
 For that peace, from which the sons of God spring, sustains love and mothers unity; it refreshes the blessed and shelters eternity; its characteristic function and special blessing is to join to God those whom it separates from this world.

-Through the intercession of Mary, the Mother of God, St. Joseph, and St. Columbkill may the newborn Christ-child grant us all the blessings of His peace and joy!
+Through the intercession of Mary, the Mother of God, St. Joseph, St. Michael and St. Paul may the newborn Christ-child grant us all the blessings of His peace and joy!